7 Health Benefits of Spirulina That You May Not Know About

 3. Cancer Healing Properties

-A study on animals suggests that Spirulina may help reduce tumor size and cancer symptoms, especially in the case of oral cancer.
+A study on animals suggests that organic Spirulina may help reduce tumor size and cancer symptoms, especially in the case of oral cancer.
 (3)

-Another study of spirulina’s effects on people with precancerous lesions exhibited recovery in nearly half of all patients.
+Another study of spirulina’s side effects on people with precancerous lesions exhibited recovery in nearly half of all patients.
 (4)

 Recommended: HEALTH BENEFITS OF ACAI BERRIES